lindsaykwardell/juralen/README.md

 - 7x7
 - 9x9

 This game is in active development.
 The plan is to build out an Electron app for local network play with up to four players, or online play.
-There may also be an Android app that will be built, but for now will remain a desktop-focused game.
+There may also be an Android app that will be built, but for now the mobile experience is acceptable.